Anthurium plants go by a number of evocative names, including “painter’s palette” and “flamingo lily.”

 A velvet cardboard Anthurium can be tough to find even in the vast expanse of the Internet.

 But, as ever, Etsy is a wonderful resource for buying unique and uncommon houseplants.
-At the time of this publishing, a few of the vendors currently carrying Anthurium clarinervium are:
+You can find some beautiful plants here on Etsy.
+A few specific Etsy shops we recommend are:

 Anthurium Clarinervium Care

 If you’re lucky enough to get your hands on an Anthurium clarinervium, you’ll want to take top-notch care of your new prize.

 Here’s how you can nurture your plant and enjoy it for years to come.